 Our impact would begin growing exponentially.
 In November of 2000, after a long capital campaign, we purchased the crown jewel of our protected properties: Kenneglenn Scenic and Nature Preserve in the Town of Wales.
 This 133-acre preserve includes portions of Hunters Creek and a spectacular gorge, as well as forests and meadows.
 Shortly afterwards, we began farmland protection programs in Amherst, Marilla, and then Clarence.
 In 2006, we placed conservation easements on the 1,256-acre Nature View Park in Amherst, our largest protected property.

 Today, we work from a beautiful office at Kenneglenn.
-We have six staff and more than 900 members, hold a series of nature hikes on our protected properties each year, and have helped protect more than 6,000 acres of natural lands, farms, and scenic properties throughout Western New York.
+We have seven full-time and four part-time staff and more than 950 members.
+We hold a series of nature hikes on our protected properties each year, and have helped protect more than 6,500 acres of natural lands, farms, and scenic properties throughout Western New York.

 In 2011, we published “Off To A Good Start: The Land Conservancy Turns Twenty”, a short booklet to commemorate our twenty years of work.
 Click HERE to download it.